official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 61. Mr Straw’s minute was sent to Sir David Manning and Sir Christopher Meyer, British Ambassador to the US.

-27 Public hearing, 25 January 2011, pages 60-61.
+[^27]: Public hearing, 25 January 2011, pages 60-61.
-28 Internal No.10 note prepared for Mr Blair’s appearance at the Butler Inquiry.
+[^28]: Internal No.10 note prepared for Mr Blair’s appearance at the Butler Inquiry.
-29 Minute Straw to PUS [FCO], 9 May 2002, ‘Powell/Straw Tete-a-Tete, 8 May 2002’.
+[^29]: Minute Straw to PUS [FCO], 9 May 2002, ‘Powell/Straw Tete-a-Tete, 8 May 2002’.

 14

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

-62. Sir David Manning was in Washington on 17 May, for discussions on a range of issues including India and Pakistan and the Middle East Peace Process (MEPP).30
+62. Sir David Manning was in Washington on 17 May, for discussions on a range of issues including India and Pakistan and the Middle East Peace Process (MEPP).[^30]

 63. In preparation for Sir David Manning’s visit to Washington, Sir Christopher Meyer reported in a personal letter that he had been told by a senior official in the State